 What is the Electron Configuration of an f Ion?

 Understanding the electron configuration of an f ion requires a deep dive into the behavior of the lanthanides and actinides, the two series of elements that occupy the f-block of the periodic table.
 Unlike the more common s, p, or d blocks, the f-block involves the filling of the 4f and 5f orbitals, which introduces unique complexities regarding stability, shielding, and ionization.
-To determine the configuration of an f ion, one must understand not only where the electrons reside in a neutral atom but also which electrons are removed first when the atom becomes a charged ion Worth knowing..
+To determine the configuration of an f ion, one must understand not only where the electrons reside in a neutral atom but also which electrons are removed first when the atom becomes a charged ion Practical, not theoretical..

 Introduction to the f-Block and Orbitals